nilsreiter/nilsreiter.de/community.md

 ## Workshops

+- Workshop on the *Annotation of Coreference on Literary Texts*, joint workshop of the projects [Kallimachos](http://kallimachos.de/kallimachos/index.php/Hauptseite), [HermA](https://www.herma.uni-hamburg.de), [CRETA](http://www.creta.uni-stuttgart.de), and [QuaDramA](https://quadrama.github.io) in Stuttgart, Germany, April 23, 2018
-- Hackatorial *Maschinelles Lernen lernen: Ein CRETA- Hackatorial zur reflektierten automatischen Textanalyse* at DHd 2018 (instructor, with Nora Ketschik, Gerhard Kremer, and Sarah Schulz), Cologne, Germany, February 26, 2018
+- Hackatorial *Maschinelles Lernen lernen: Ein CRETA-Hackatorial zur reflektierten automatischen Textanalyse* at DHd 2018 (instructor, with Nora Ketschik, Gerhard Kremer, and Sarah Schulz), Cologne, Germany, February 26, 2018
 - Tutorial *From Text to Networks: Combining Entity and Segment Annotations in the Analysis of Large Text Corpora* at DH 2017 (tutor, with Sandra Murr and Max Overbeck), Montreal, Canada, August 8, 2017

 ### LaTeCH